-Another tip is to set up a group chat program such as Campfire or HipChat that let you receive instant notifications on incoming emails.
-Help Scout integrates with Campfire, HipChat and a number of other support software options.
+Another tip is to set up a group chat program such as Campfire that lets you receive instant notifications on incoming emails.
+Help Scout integrates with Campfire and a number of other support software options.

 This one small move—working smarter to better understand when support questions were coming in—allowed us to subtly adjust our workflow and improve our email response time to customers by more than 340 percent.